5 Mind Blowing Ways to Identify a Bad C&P Examination | Easy

 Make sure you ask your questions.
 You will get a good sense of how the C&P went, and if the results are favorable or not.
 Generic answers are to be expected, as they don’t want you getting excited during the examination.
 Put yourself in their shoes, get the answers you need, and proceed with the next steps to call out an inadequate C&P examination, if required.

-In summary, you need to pay close attention to these examinations.
+You need to pay close attention to these examinations.
 Almost every one of them will fail one of these tests.
 If you leave confused about whether you should call an inadequate C&P analysis, you should.
 Ask for a new one.
 Get to a better comfort level.

 At the same time, realize calling a bad C&P examination could delay your claim decision by a month or two.
 Do the math, make the determination, and drive on with your decision.
 At a minimum, get your After Action Report (AAR) on your claim.

-I believe every C&P should be followed up with an AAR, no matter if it was inadequate or not.
+Every C&P should be followed up with an AAR, no matter if it was inadequate or not.
 Be factual on your AAR and submit it to your evidence if you see fit.
 Much of this is a personal decision.
 Sometimes adding evidence can slow down your claim.
 So, the C&P is by far the most crucial piece of the process and must be measured as such.

 To learn more about Blue Cord Patriots, and their services, click here.